ATL64/spark-pubmed/README.md

 - your google cloud project_id
 - your google cloud storage bucket name

-Also, if you want to use more than 4 worker nodes, you need to change that parameter as well.
+Also, if you want to use more than 4 worker nodes, you need to change that parameter as well, but I would not recommend it since in my experimentation it seems that more than this puts too much load on NCBI backend.

 ## Notebook